ElainaV/ElainaCLIP/README.md

 The AnomalyCLIP_lib and jsonFile and generate_dataset_json packages need to be unzipped before use.

 The training code can be found in the Elaina_train_mvtec.py files, and the inference files can be found in Elaina_teat_visa.py.
+You need to run the training script first to generate the weight files, and then run the testing script.